 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Thyroid Cancer.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

-Thyroid cancer begins in the thyroid gland, which is located in the front of the neck just below the larynx (voice box).
+Thyroid cancer begins in the thyroid gland, which is located in the front of the neck just below the larynx, which is called the voice box.
 Thyroid cancer starts when the cells in the thyroid begin to change and grow uncontrollably, forming a mass called a tumor.
-There are two types of tumors: benign (noncancerous) and malignant (cancerous, meaning that it can spread to other parts of the body).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.
 Thyroid tumors can also be called nodules, and 90% of all thyroid nodules are benign.

 About the thyroid